gailzmicrosoft/SampleDataPrep/docs/zta/README.md

 2. **Segment the Network**: Use VNets, NSGs, and private endpoints to isolate resources.
 3. **Encrypt Everything**: Ensure encryption at rest and in transit for all data.
 4. **Monitor Continuously**: Use Azure Monitor, Defender, and Sentinel for real-time insights.
-5. **Automate Compliance**: Use Azure Policy and IaC to enforce security configurations.
+5. **Automate Security Configurations**: Use Azure Policy and IaC to enforce security configurations.

 ---